V4Fire/cli/README.md

 ```bash
 v4fire make-test block hello-world
 ```
-It will create tests for `src/components/b-hello-world` component if it exists.
+It will generate simple tests for the `src/components/**/b-hello-world` component, if it exists.

 ```bash
 v4fire make-test page slider
 ```
-It will create tests for `src/pages/p-slider` page if it exists.
+It will generate simple tests for the `src/pages/**/p-slider` page, if it exists.

 ```bash
 v4fire make-test block src/foo/bar/componentName
 ```
-It will create tests for component in `src/foo/bar/componentName` folder
+It will generate simple `component` tests in the `src/foo/bar/componentName` folder

 ```bash
 v4fire make-test page src/foo/bar/componentName
 ```
-It will create tests for page in `src/foo/bar/componentName` folder
+It will generate simple `page` tests in the `src/foo/bar/componentName` folder

 The tool also will take care of updating [demo-page](https://github.com/V4Fire/Client/blob/master/src/pages/p-v4-components-demo/index.js)

 The tool generates a `test` folder for both components and pages.
-The [template for component](src/templates/test/block) and [template for page](src/templates/test/block) contain the basic test setup and executes simple test.
+The [template for component](src/templates/test/block) and the [template for page](src/templates/test/block) contain the basic test setup and can execute these simple tests.

 #### Runners